Lou Bega: Career

 Bega started his musical career as a rapper.
 At the age of 13, he founded a hip hop group with two other boys.
 It would be two years before Bega and his friends' first CD would be released in 1990.
 While living in Miami, he discovered Latin music.
+In 1997, he participated in Goar Biesenkamp's music project Balibu as rapper David Lubega.
+The Balibu single "Let's Come Together" featuring Lou Bega and the DJ Ole Wierk was released in the fall of 1997 on East West Records/Warner Music.
 After returning to Munich, Bega met his then manager, Goar Biesenkamp, as well as music producers "Frank Lio" (Achim Kleist) and "Donald Fact" (Wolfgang von Webenau) (Syndicate Musicproduction), with whom he developed the concept for the song "Mambo No. 5".
 Bega signed a recording contract to the label Lautstark.

 His first single "Mambo No. 5" became a world wide hit in 1999, charting at No. 1 in most European countries, including Germany, UK, France, and No. 3 in the United States.
 In France, "Mambo No. 5" spent twenty weeks at No. 1.
 It was also used by the British television broadcaster Channel 4 for their coverage of test match cricket between 1999 and 2005.

-On 19 July 1999, Bega released his debut album A Little Bit of Mambo, which peaked at No. 3 both in Bega's native Germany and the U.S. While it charted moderately in the UK, peaking at only No. 50, it reached No. 1 in Austria, Canada, Finland, Hungary, and Switzerland.
+On 19 July 1999, Bega released his debut album A Little Bit of Mambo, which peaked at No. 3 both in Germany and the U.S. While it charted moderately in the UK, peaking at only No. 50, it reached No. 1 in Austria, Canada, Finland, Hungary, and Switzerland.
 The second single, "I Got a Girl" charted well, entering the Top 10 in some European countries, including France, Finland and Belgium.
 The third single, "Tricky, Tricky", achieved No. 18 on the Canadian charts and No. 74 on the U.S. Billboard charts.
 In France, Bega did well also with his single "Mambo Mambo", which reached No. 11 on the French charts.